Voidlings/-automated-judge-system/README.md

   * The System must have access to a PDF version of an Assignment rubric, this rubric should follow the table convention.
   * The System must have access to a directory or zero or more Zip files.
   * The System must be run in an environment with permissions that allow for the creation of directories.
-(May move this to another category)
   * The System must traverse the directory of student assignment submissions, these must be .zip files, and each submission should be extracted to an individual directory within the "Submissions" directory.

 * Code Evaluation